ajanke/JumpCounter/README.md

 # JumpCounter
 Counts the number of jumps each of your World of Warcraft Classic characters make

-View the jumps of the character you are logged into with /jc
+For the character you are logged into WoW with, type any of the following commands to display your jump count

-/jumpcount
-/jumpcounter
+- `/jc`
+- `/jumpcount`
+- `/jumpcounter`